Latest Network and Certificate System Security Requirements

 2.2.1.2

-The CA MUST NOT allow group accounts or shared role credentials to authenticate to or access CA Infrastructure and/or Network Equipment.
+The CA SHOULD NOT allow group accounts or shared role credentials to authenticate to or access CA Infrastructure and/or Network Equipment.
+If group accounts or shared role credentials are used, the CA MUST be able to attribute each use to * an approved activity; and * an individual user or service account.

 2.2.1.3